stefangabos/Zebra_Session/README.md

 It is also a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS) and where the user's session data needs to be available.
 Storing sessions in a database makes them available to all of the servers!

 The library supports "flashdata" - session variable which will only be available for the next server request, and which will be automatically deleted afterwards.
-Typically used for informational or status messages (for example: "data has been successfully update").
+Typically used for informational or status messages (for example: "data has been successfully updated").

 Zebra_Session is was inspired by John Herren's code from the [Trick out your session handler](http://devzone.zend.com/413/trick-out-your-session-handler/) article and [Chris Shiflett](http://shiflett.org/articles/the-truth-about-sessions)'s articles about PHP sessions.